 It weighs 2.2 pounds with the flat attachment mounted.
 We’d say this is the typical weight of a full-sized gun.
 Even Ekrin B37 weighs the same.

-What about ergonomics?
-Well, for starters, the handle is straight and not slanted like Ekrin devices.
+Well, for starters, the handle is straight and not slanted like Ekrin devices (the B37 for example).
 It’s slightly harder to maneuver this gun than the Ekrin devices.
 Also, the T-shape handle causes the wrist to strain when you are using the device for longer sessions.

-The controls are simple.
-There is a small on/off toggle switch at the bottom of the handle and one central button for changing speeds, made the device easy to operate during our test runs.
+The small on/off toggle switch at the bottom of the handle, along with a central button for changing speeds, made the device easy to operate during our test runs.

 There is also a simple display that shows the battery level (in percentage).

 When you press the central button, it briefly shows the current speed and then returns to display the battery percentage.

 We like the simplistic but functional approach to the controls.

 So, this device looks neat on the outside, but does it have what it takes to do a decent job?
 We check for performance by looking at amplitude, stall force, and percussions per minute – or power, collectively.